alan-turing-institute/environment-and-sustainability-gc-community/docs/strategy/community-strategy.md

 [Notes capturing the content of the interview discussion is available to the GC team here](https://github.com/alan-turing-institute/environment-and-sustainability-gc-team/blob/main/meeting-notes/meeting-community-strategy-121.md).

-#### Analysis
 [Interview summaries and identified themes are available to Turing members here](https://thealanturininstitute-my.sharepoint.com/:x:/g/personal/cgouldvanpraag_turing_ac_uk/ER7_9YLhYtJNoxfRSW37fVQBUdW8L7pi0EixGGNn58GHqA?e=rl1cYX), coded with the participant stakeholder group and mountain of engagement level.
 Data are formatted for import to Kumu to create the visualisation.

-Themes identified are shown below in map and histogram form with frequency of occurrences of each theme over all interivews.
+Themes identified are shown below in map (figure 2) and histogram form (figure 3) with frequency of occurrences of each theme over all interivews.
 Note in formal Grounded Theory analysis, data collection would continue until the themes are saturated, i.e. new themes are not identified through further interviews.
-Themes seem to be approaching saturation after 14 interviews, however, further diversification of the sample population may and cover additional priorities and further inference may be made about the degree of priority for each theme based on the number of interviews it appears in.
+Themes seem to be approaching saturation after 14 interviews, however, further diversification of the sample population may and cover additional priorities and further inference may be made about the degree of priority for each theme based on the frequency of appearance, potentially grouped by stakeholder type or mountain of engagement level.

 ![community-needs-map](../assets/images/community-needs-map.png)
+Figure 2.
+Map of themes in community needs identified in interview <mark>Turing members can Cass for access to live version of this map.
+Requires free kumu account.</mark>

 ![community-needs-histogram](../assets/images/community-needs-histo.png)
+Figure 3.
+Plot of the frequency each theme appeared in interview.

+#### Analysis
+Below are the most frequently appearing themes under each question.

+##### Purpose of community
+<mark>This is how we market the community</mark>
+- collaboration
+- power
+- inclusive culture
+- varied perspectives

+##### Vision for community
+<mark>This is what we look to achieve.
+This is measured baseline and post activities.</mark>
+- foster collaboration (how: RCM training - <mark>Y1</mark>)
+- cross disciplinary (how: seminar series and other content - <mark>Y1</mark>)
+- ways for people to contrubute to the roadmap (show people that we have listened)
+- inclusivity (EDI) (how: values - <mark>Y1</mark>)
+- understand eachother (how: stakeholder map; seminar series etc. "know what others are doing", "know the importance of eachothers work" - <mark>Y1</mark>)
+- transparency (how: open source - <mark>Y1</mark>)
+- user engagement (how: RAM training)

+##### Requirements for contribution
+<mark>This is how we deliver our activities</mark>
+- shared understanding (transparency about stuff)
+- engagement access (make our events accessible)
+- engagement opportunity communication (make sure we prioritise effective communicate about our activities - this will need resourcing)
+- Return on investment (make it low lift or high return)
+- discussion space (engineer valuable conversation, inc big goals)

+##### Impact the community want to make
+<mark>These are mostly for RAMs to think about.</mark>

+##### Accellerating and blocking impact
+- making connections (measure on the SHM, shared events etc.)
+- user centric design and connecting to users (RAM)
+- connection sustainability (partnerships)

+##### AOB
+- want to contribute (how: timely delivery of engagement activities; open leadership in engagement activities)
+- concerns - disruptive changes and learning from our mistakes (for Marc to address)